Whistles Women: Phoebe Lovatt

 What brought you to New York?

-I was in New York for a couple of months last year working on a project for Nike, and half way through I decided I was going to not go back to LA.
-It was not a big decision.
-I first came to New York when I was 17 to do an internship and I thought then ‘I am going to live in this city one day’.
+I was in New York for a couple of months last year working on a project for Nike, and halfway through I decided I was going to not go back to LA.
+I first came to New York when I was 17 to do an internship and I thought then ‘I am going to live in this city one day.’
 I came on my own for 2 weeks; can you believe my mum let me?
 People were surprised that I moved to LA before here, but I am glad I did as my experiences there inspired what I am doing now.
 LA was amazing, but in terms of how I want to live, it didn’t suit.
 I am city girl: I grew up in the middle of London.

 Tell us about how The Working Women’s Club came about?

 I was living in LA, living and working alone, and I found the city to be isolating.
-I felt my brain and work wasn’t developing the way I wanted it to.
-I probably complained about it quite a lot and then decided I needed a passion project to inspire myself.
+I felt my brain and work wasn’t developing the way I wanted it to – I needed a passion project to inspire myself.
 Girls would always be emailing me asking me how I was self-employed?
 How did I live in America?
 Both my parents were self-employed growing up, so I had all this knowledge from watching by example.
 In London I had been part of a network of women, in a great creative community.
-So I decided to take all the amazing advice I had been given and all the information I had leant into a book.
+So I decided to take all the amazing advice I had been given and all the information I had learnt into a book.